isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 literals, that is, you get digital representations for every number.
 No more `four : ℕ`; just use `4 : ℕ`!

-By this point, you should be starting to get a good handle on the basics of Agda
---- both syntactically, as well as how we think about modeling and solving problems.
+By this point, you should be starting to get a good handle on the basics of Agda---both syntactically, as well as how we think about modeling and solving problems.
 In the next section we will tackle the integers, which have much more interesting mathematical structure, and subsequently, present many more challenges.